agcdtmr/automation/jenkins-fundamentals.md

 Steps taken:
 - [x] Follow Linkedin Learning course about [Jenkins Fundamentals](https://www.linkedin.com/learning/learning-jenkins-14423877) sponsored by the company.
 - [x] Create ssh keys, add to ssh-agent and add to github (I needed to do this first because the linkedin learning uses github for its course module).
-- [x] Forking on Github and cloning that forked repo locally.
+- [x] Forking the [module](https://github.com/LinkedInLearning/learning-jenkins-3003221) and cloning that forked repo locally.
 - [x] Fork the repo with all branches.
 (The modules are pushed in different branches)
 - [x] Install Homebrew
 - [x] Install Git